Kuronons/FZ_graphics/Readme.md

 ## 🔰 Links of interest : FLIPPER GRAPHICS - Tutorials & other hints

+> [!WARNING]
+> Animations and other graphical resources may be handled differently depending on the firmware.<BR>
+> You can encounter discrepancies on folder architecture or even file formats.<BR>
+> As well, some of the video tutorials might be outdated, even for a specific firmware.<BR>
+> Be sure to check the most recent documentation available for the one you're currently using.

 > [!TIP]
 > &ensp;&ensp;&ensp; **📑 = Text &ensp; / &ensp; 📺 = Video &ensp; / &ensp; ⭐ = Strongly recommended to begin with**<BR>